 Liberally rub the spice mix all over the surface of the pork ribs on both sides.
 Cover with plastic wrap and place in the fridge for several hours or as I prefer, overnight.

-Place the ribs, uncovered, on a wire rack over a baking sheet and place in a 225 degree F oven for 8-9 hours depending on the thickness of the ribs.
+Place the ribs, uncovered, on a wire rack over a baking sheet and place in a 225 degree F oven for up to 8-9 hours depending on the thickness of the ribs.
+See Note.